trevorpogue/sections/docs/readme.rst

 |docs| |commits-since| |downloads-week| |downloads|

-Flexible tree data structures for organizing lists and dicts into sections.
+Python package providing flexible tree data structures for organizing lists and dicts into sections.

 Sections is designed to be: